Top of page

 UPDATE: Unfortunately, the Library of Congress, with our global community, are experiencing a number of closings and restrictions due to COVID-19.
 Due to these disruptions, continued uncertainty, and the potential impact on normal operations of the Library of Congress, the Connecting Collections as Data events will be postponed and rescheduled.
 We are very disappointed to not be able to host this event but our community’s health and wellness are the priority.
 You can read more about the themes intended to be covered at the event here.

 2021 Library of Congress Innovator in Residence Courtney McClellan, creator of the Speculative Annotation art project, will speak with Dr. Remi Kalir, Dr. Antero Garcia, and Amber Esseiva.
 Dr. Remi Kalir, an assistant professor of learning design and technology at the University of Colorado Denver, and Dr. Antero Garcia, an assistant professor in the Graduate School of Education at Stanford University, are the authors of the book Annotation, released by MIT Media Press.
 Amber Esseiva is a curator at Virginia Commonwealth University’s Institute of Contemporary Art and their new Public Annotations program.
 The panel will address annotation as a social, educational, civic, and creative act.
 Panelists will discuss the overlap between contemporary art and education annotation practices, and use their work in the museum and the classroom to discuss why annotation is relevant today.
-This event will be recorded, and the recording will be made available after the event.
-For questions or assistance related to this event, please email LC-Labs@loc.gov.

 The Library of Congress convened an informal virtual summit to share ongoing work at the Library to improve access to held sound and moving image material, and to learn from the wider community of A/V practitioners and users.
 The summit featured over 30 presenters and four thematic sessions: LC Share Out, Accessibility for All, A/V Makerspace, and Notes from the Field.
 This event was hosted in partnership with the Library's American Folklife Center, Federal Agencies Digital Guidelines Initiative (FADGI), National Audio Visual Conservation Center, and National Library Service for the Blind and Print Disabled.
 Due to a technical issue with Webex, the posted recordings of sessions 1,2 and 3 have out of sync video.
 We apologize for the inconvenience.
 All session slides have been made available below, and full transcripts have been made available along with the recordings.